Peeragogy/peeragogy-workbook/indiegogo.md

 BECAUSE It will show you how to organize your classes more efficiently
 ```

+AS A volunteer-run nonprofit
+YOU NEED Peeragogy
+BECAUSE volunteers need a reason and motivation for participating in your organization.

 ## What is our goal with the funding?

 _"We're launching version 3.0 of the peeragogy handbook here on IndieGoGO so we can give buyers a low price."_